alarusie/webs/README.md

 # WebT
-WebT is an automated end-to-end web testing tool that measures the performance and the connectivity of LandPKS API
+An automated end-to-end web testing tool that measures the performance and the connectivity of LandPKS API
 ## Developers
 - Essa Imhmed